Skip to main content

 Oral

-≥1 year of age (in combination with chemotherapy): Dosage is based on body weight as described in Table 3.
+Pediatric patients ≥1 year of age: Dosage is based on body weight as described in Table 3.
 Recalculate dosage every 3 months or more frequently if necessary to account for changes in body weight.
-Continue therapy for 2 years.
+In clinical studies, treatment was continued for 2 years.

 Initiate therapy on or before day 15 of induction chemotherapy.
 Dosage escalations are not recommended for pediatric Ph+ ALL since dasatinib is administered in combination with chemotherapy.